 - has a chemical structure substantially similar to the structure of a controlled substance, or

-- has an effect on the central nervous system substantially similar to or greater than the effect of a controlled substance.11
+- affects the central nervous system substantially similar to or greater than the effect of a controlled substance.11

 Three common defenses to HS 11350 accusations are: